AutismSocialMediaAnalysis/AutismSocialMediaAnalysis.github.io/_posts/2016-7-20-Facebook-and-Autism-Public-Pages.md

 FL  | 22
 PA | 21

+When establishing a process to download daily content from these autism-related facebook pages, we selected pages from english speaking countries.
+For pages without a country identifier, we use text analysis to identify english-language sites.

-The “talking about” field can be used to identify pages connected to the Facebook system (add link).
+All pages do not contain the same amount of information.
+Some pages contain frequent updates, while others are updated rarely.
+Additionally, some pages are highly connected to the Facebook network, while others are not.
+The “talking about” field can be used as one metric to identify pages' connection to the Facebook network.
 The top 5 pages, based on the ‘talking about’ count are:

 Page | Talking About Count
 --- | ---